martinsson/bug-free-by-design/BugFreeByDesign.md

 2. Code reviews with error proneness in mind
 3. Beware of Primitive Obsession
 4. Train yourself [BugsZero Kata](https://github.com/martinsson/BugsZero-Kata)
+5. Have a look at a presentation by Arlo Belshee

 .footnote[.red.bold[@johan_alps
 martinsson.johan@blogspot.com ]]